-There are 19 NRICH Mathematical resources connected to Sets of shapes, you may find related items under Mathematics Tools.Broad Topics > Mathematics Tools > Sets of shapes
+There are 19 NRICH Mathematical resources connected to Sets of shapes, you may find related items under Physical and Digital Manipulatives.Broad Topics > Physical and Digital Manipulatives > Sets of shapes

 How many different ways can you find to join three equilateral triangles together?
 Can you convince us that you have found them all?